zilahir/rzblog/content/blog/smarthome-2/index.md

 ## Researching

 This sounds pretty simple, so first I needed to figure out how `K-Ruoka` handles it's product.
-This is a pretty basic method of `reverse engineering`, I just opened their website, and started browsing items, and added them to the busket.
+This is a pretty basic method of `reverse engineering`, I just opened their website, and started browsing items, and added them to the basket.

-Simply collecting items, and adding them to the busket, by pressing the `+` sign.
+Simply collecting items, and adding them to the basket, by pressing the `+` sign.

 ![K-Ruoka 1](./images/kruoka_1.png)